This concise guide by the Centers for Disease Control and Prevention defines evaluation questions and outlines the process needed to develop them.

 - The Global Forum for Rural Advisory Services (GFRAS) have developed this guide to evaluating rural extension with the aim to provide comprehensive support for people involved in extention evaluations

 - This presentation explains a method for outcome measurement for the purpose of impact evaluation.
-This is the fifth in a series of lectures produced by the Poverty Action Lab and the Massachusetts Institute of Technology.

 - Aimed at providing guidance for Government Officials and other evaluation practitioners this manual provides an overview of techniques which do not necessarily rely on monetary valuations, namely the Multi Criteria Analysis (MCA).